 Your baby will grow out of old routines and into new ones, too.
 A three-year-old will still benefit from routines, but not the ones he had as an infant.

-Starting from day will give your baby the reassuring comfort of routines.
-He’ll begin to know what to expect and when, and routines will give you a framework of structuring your evenings.
+Starting from day one will give your baby the reassuring comfort of routines.
+He’ll know what to expect and when, and routines will give you a framework of structuring your evenings.

 What time in the evenings should you start your routine?

 Bedtime will vary for each child.
 One baby might begin his long nighttime stretch of sleep at 8pm, while another starts at 6:30pm.
 What you should note though is when your baby can typically sleep for his first long stretch of the night.
 Then, add about half an hour to an hour before that time to start your routine.

 Let’s say your baby’s bedtime is 7pm—start your routine around 6pm or 6:30pm.
 By the time you’re finished with your routine, it’s time to lay him down for sleep.

 How long the routine lasts depends on many factors, such as how long he feeds or the activities you have planned.
 But typically, you’ll want to keep it to about half an hour and no longer than an hour to be effective and doable.